jrjimenez221/codeQuiz/README.md

 ### Features
 * 60 second timer
-* Wrong answers deduct 5 seconds
+* Wrong answers deduct 5 seconds and points
-* Correct answers add to score
+* Correct answers add 10 to score and 5 to time
+* Time left is added to score
+* Highscore is recorded in between attempts

+### future development
+* Needs more css
+* More questions and rankings preferred
+* More optimized timer

 workflow for development